LuarEbre/Real-Time-Traffic-Simulation-with-Java/.github/readme.md

 ## Features
 ### Current Features
-- 1 simple, temporary map for test purposes
+- 3 simple, temporary maps for test purposes
 - Run an instance of sumo / sumo-gui (only used for visualisation until we develop our own GUI)
-- Run simulation for 200 seconds / ticks
+- Run simulation for 400 seconds / ticks
-- Inject vehicles into a pre-determined route (from .rou.xml file)
+- Inject vehicles of pre-determined type "t_0" into a pre-determined route (from .rou.xml file)
 - Print out specific cars attributes (velocity, position, angle, etc.)
 - Cleanly close simulation
 ---